 1. Rehearsals for Change

-We will begin with an in-depth dive into the foundational trust exercises taken from Boal’s Games for Actors and Non-Actors.
-Boal’s Image Theater will help us create images around key words and themes with the aim of re-defining how individual and societal power informs and guides our experiences.
-We will use objects, and eventually also our bodies, to create images of power.
-The workshop will culminate in exercises from Boal’s Rainbow of Desire, where we will create living images and sculptures with our bodies to define and express how oppression looks and feels and how it can be repaired.
-In free-writing exercises participants will be asked to write about their names.
-We will then work in dyads and engage in one-to-one interviews regarding our background as a way to build bridges between us.
+We begin with an in-depth dive into the foundational trust exercises taken from Boal’s Games for Actors and Non-Actors.
+Boal’s Image Theater helps us create images around key words and themes with the aim of re-defining how individual and societal power inform and guide our experiences.
+We use objects, and eventually also our bodies, to create images of power.
+The workshop culminates in exercises from Boal’s Rainbow of Desire, where we create living images and sculptures with our bodies to define and express how oppression looks and feels and how it can be repaired.
+In free-writing exercises participants are asked to write about their names.
+We then work in dyads and engage in one-to-one interviews regarding our background as a way to build bridges between us.

-Workshop participants will be working in an interactive, experiential mode that brings people together.
-A critical element of the workshops are the conversations and questions that we will share together as we process our process.
-Intentionality and accountability will become community norms to guide the creative circle we forge in community.
+Workshop participants work in an interactive, experiential mode that brings people together.
+A critical element of the workshop is the conversations and questions that we share together as we process our process.
+Intentionality and accountability become community norms to guide the creative circle we forge in community.

-Storytelling workshops will guide participants to express their experiences of the pandemic through images and words.
-Using family and neighborhood photographs, images taken during the workshops, oral storytelling and writing created in the workshop and from interviews, we will share individual stories of loss and resilience to identify communal struggles and hopes and, collectively, to imagine strategies for change.
-Cameras, printers and all other materials will be provided.
-Some of our work will be shared in the final exhibition.
+This three-part workshop beginning on zoom due to Omicron, and moving to in-person in March, is guiding participants to express their experiences of the pandemic through images and words.
+Using family and neighborhood photographs, images taken during the workshops, oral storytelling and collective writing initiated in the workshop and from mutual interviews, we are creating stories of loss and resilience.
+Together, we will be marking communal struggles and hopes as well as imagining strategies for justice and repair.
+Some of our poetry, letters, spirit cards, collages, and stories will be shared in the final exhibition.